aurbano/aurbano.eu/_posts/wp/2008-05-28-get-full-domain-from-users-url-in-php.md

 categories:
   - PHP
 ---
- > This article was imported to Jekyll from my old Wordpress blog using a plugin, and it may have some errors.

 What I\'m going to post here is a php function that will create a standard url from a user-inputted url so that any string will be converted to a functioning url.